The Non-Linear Movement Method® Playlists

 We encourage you to create your own, ideally with music that does not have lyrics.

 Have you considered training with us to become a facilitator?
-Our next Online Teacher Training starts February 27, 2021.Read more
+Next training begins on May 11, 2024!Read more

 Events and articles delivered to your inbox